Particular/docs.particular.net/samples/pipeline/session-filtering/sample.md

 ---
 title: Session filter pipeline extension
-summary: Extending the pipeline to filter out messages from older sessions.
+summary: How to extend the pipeline to filter out messages from older sessions.
-reviewed: 2017-12-18
+reviewed: 2019-10-04
 component: Core
 tags:
  - Pipeline